Difference-in-Differences with Sample Selection: Extension to Repeated Cross-section

 \subsection{Identification of Mixing Weights and $\tau_{OO}$ with Monotonicity}

 In this subsection, we consider the identification of the mixing weights and $\tau_{OO}$ in the repeated cross-section case under the monotonicity in selection assumption.
 Without loss of generality, assume positive monotonicity, which rules out the `ON' stratum for those who are observed to be untreated in the post-treatment period.
-This helps to point identify the mixing weights as described in the result below. \begin{lemma} Under Assumptions \ref{no anti} and \ref{monotone} (positive monotonicity), we obtain $q_{OO11}= \frac{\mathbbm{P}[S_1(0)=1|D=1, T=1]}{\mathbbm{P}[S_1(1)=1|D=1, T=1]}$ and $q_{OO01} = 1$. \end{lemma} Proof of Lemma \ref{lemma:mono_weights_rcs} is given in Appendix \ref{proof:mono_weights_rcs}
+This helps to point identify the mixing weights as described in the result below. \begin{lemma} Under Assumptions \ref{no anti} and \ref{monotone} (positive monotonicity), we obtain $q_{OO11}= \frac{\mathbbm{P}[S_1(0)=1|D=1, T=1]}{\mathbbm{P}[S_1(1)=1|D=1, T=1]}$ and $q_{OO01} = 1$. \end{lemma} Proof of Lemma \ref{lemma:mono_weights_rcs} is given in Appendix \ref{proof:mono_weights_rcs}.
 Given the results in Lemma \ref{lemma:mono_weights_rcs}, $\mathbbm{E}[Y_1^\ast(0)|D=0, T=1, OO]$ is the point identified since the group that is untreated in the post-treatment period only contains the OO subgroup.
 This also means that we no longer require Assumption \ref{Partialselection_rcs}(b) since $q_{OO01}=1$ under positive monotonicity.

 When it comes to identifying $q_{OO11}= \frac{\mathbbm{P}[S_1(0)=1|D=1, T=1]}{\mathbbm{P}[S_1(1)=1|D=1, T=1]}$, MS does not provide enough information, even though it implies that $0<\mathbbm{P}[S_1(0)=1|D=1, T=1] \leq \mathbbm{P}[S_1(1)|D=1, T=1]= \mathbbm{P}[S_1|D=1, T=1]$.
 If we additionally assume Assumption \ref{Partialselection_rcs}(a) then $q_{OO11} = \frac{\mathbbm{P}[S_1=1|D=0, T=1]}{\mathbbm{P}[S_1=1|D=1, T=1]}$ OR { }